Daquiver1/Frontend-Grading-Assignment/README.md

 ## Technical Details

 - **I used the REACT Framework
-- **I al so used Javascript in making some functionalities
+- **I also used Javascript in making some functionalities

 ## Setup and Installation